If you want to order a deed poll to change your name click on the button below.START AN ADULT DEED POLL - £18.50

-In order to make your change of name effective, you will have to sign your Deed Poll and have your signature witnessed by the person of your choosing.
+In order to make your change of name effective, you will have to sign your Deed Poll and have your signature witnessed by the two people of your choosing.
 In addition, you will have to send your Deed Poll to all record holders and ask them to amend their records to reflect your change of name.
 Many record holders will want to see your original Deed Poll.
 For instance, the DVLA, HM Passport Office, banks and building societies will not accept a photocopy.
 It will take a long time for you to send your original Deed Poll to all relevant record-holders if you have to wait for them to send it back to you each time.
 As a result, we suggest that you also order duplicate copies of your Deed Poll from us.
 This will allow you to send your Deed Poll to many different record-holders at the same time, speeding up the process.

 You can order your duplicate Deed Poll copies from us upon application for your Deed Poll.
 Each duplicate copy costs an average of £3.75 and we advise that you order at least 10 duplicate copies.
 When we send you your Deed Poll, we will also send you a list of organisations you will need to consider notifying of your new name.
 This list, and more information, is also available for you to see on our "After Obtaining A Deed Poll" page.
 We recommend that you take a look at this list and related FAQs before you order your Deed Poll; as this will give you an idea of how many duplicate Deed Poll copies you will need.
 The Deed Poll and each duplicate copy must be signed and witnessed in exactly the same way and at the same time in order to be effective.

 If you need a further copy of your Deed Poll after your application has been processed, we will not be able to provide it, unless you make a new application in full for a Deed Poll.